varnishcache/varnish-cache/doc/sphinx/phk/quic.rst

 stick, they may even transition from "allowed if not banned" to "banned if not allowed" firewalling.

-Of couse QUIC would still be a thing if you are big enough to negotiate with G7-sized governments, and I would not be surprised if QUIC ends up being a feasible protocol only for companies which can point at the "job creation" their data-centers provide.
+Of course QUIC would still be a thing if you are big enough to negotiate with G7-sized governments, and I would not be surprised if QUIC ends up being a feasible protocol only for companies which can point at the "job creation" their data-centers provide.